phantichchai/rl-unity/doc/BattleAgent.md

 - Self-play

 ## Description
+- Disruptor Agent can do task well
-- Fail for first training agent can't do anything.
+- Collector Agent can't do task just random move

 ### **# Observation Input**
 For each agent: